top of page

 Think on these things and, like Mary, mull it over . . . and over . . . and over again.

-It’s another way, along with worship and prayer, to prepare for Christmas.
+It’s yet another way to prepare for Christmas.

 Recent Posts